solaranamnesis/randolph-kirkpatrick/nummulosphere/part-4-full-text-english.md

 *) "The Age of the Earth" (Benn Series), p.
 74.

 Further, I can detect, with difficulty, it is true, organic structure in nine of the siderites mentioned by Prof. Paneth* and his collaborators.
 The ages of some of those bodies are estimated at between two and three thousand million years!
 These bodies must indeed come from the solar system.
-It would be absurd, I think, to imagine our earth, relatively the size of a sub-eletron, being hit by numerous bodies from the sidereal system.
+It would be absurd, I think, to imagine our earth, relatively the size of a sub-electron, being hit by numerous bodies from the sidereal system.

 *) _Nature_, March 29th, 1930.